Familiar fate for Abbotsford as floodwaters gush over U.S. border into B.C. again - BC News

 “When it comes to the Nooksack, obviously it’s a more complex system and clearing the water (off) various flat terrain around the Sumas as well as the Nooksack flood plain takes a little bit more time.”

-Fast-rising floodwaters in British Columbia's Fraser Valley are forcing families and farmers to escape a situation many have seen before, after atmospheric river weather systems sent cross-border outflows pouring into the province from Washington state.

-Abbotsford, B.C., resident Spencer Cording surveyed the floodwaters along the U.S. border on Thursday and said it's the same situation as 2021.
+Abbotsford resident Spencer Cording surveyed the floodwaters along the U.S. border on Thursday and said it reminded him of 2021.

 “It's kind of ridiculous.
 We've had four years to prepare and it doesn't look like a whole lot's been done,” he said, blaming a lack of cross-border communication between authorities.